developinho/floramap-two/README.md

  - know how to configure your local environment.

- - read a tutorial about node.
+ - get a tutorial about Node.js.
 The Flora Map was based on this tutorial (made by [Christophe Coenraets](http://coenraets.org/blog/)).

 ## Running the application ##